elk-audio/sushi/README.md

 before version 1.0, the Cmake options didn't have the `SUSHI_` prefix.
 The old names (e.g. `WITH_JACK`) are not supported anymore and should be changed to the new format.

+## Running Unit tests separately
+Some Sushi's unit tests depend on test data, which is found through the environment variable `SUSHI_TEST_DATA_DIR`.
+You will need to define this if you want to run the unit test explicitly, e.g. while debugging:

+`$ export SUSHI_TEST_DATA_DIR=/path/to/sushi/repo/test/data`

 ## License
 Sushi is licensed under Affero General Public License (“AGPLv3”).
 See [LICENSE](LICENSE.md) document for the full details of the license.
 For contributing code to Sushi, see [CONTRIBUTING.md](CONTRIBUTING.md).